vincemic/cv/README.md

 I am one of six Enterprise Architects acting in a distributed CTO capacity.
 Each architect is aligned with a business portfolio servicing a set of technical solutions.
 I am aligned with customer experience, software development, integration, and cloud strategy.
 I often lead proof-of-concept development projects.
 I have established and scaled multiple agile delivery teams for cloud infrastructure, .NET development, and enterprise correspondence management.
 I specialize in providing enterprise directives and solutions for software development, SSDLC, CI/CD/CT, agile project management.

-- Built and managed high performing teams including:
+- I built and managed high performing teams including:

-  - Enterprise Correspondence Management Team (ECM)
+  - **Enterprise Correspondence Management Team (ECM)**: I established a team to manage all of Independent Health's member, provider, and employer group correspondence.
+This centralized and standardized the development and production of millions of dollars of printed collateral.
+This enabled Independent Health to increase production quality while also reducing overall cost of implementing and producing new correspondence.

-  - .NET Development Team (NET)
+  - **.NET Development Team (NET)**: I established a new software development team to bring the Independent Health's member portal and mobile app development in-house.
+I hired developers, co-managed the team, and gave training for tools, processes, and architecture.

-  - Cloud Infrastructure Team (CIT)
+  - **Cloud Infrastructure Team (CIT)**: I established and co-managed the cloud infrastructure team.
+This team lead Independent Health's migration to the cloud, first starting with AWS and then Azure.
+I helped develop the software development life cycle and infrastructure-as-code processes for the team.

 - I delivered transformative digital platforms including: